-A Wild Turkey is One of the Many Bird Species at SRS The Site also provides habitat for federally listed as threatened or endangered animal and plant species, including the wood stork, the red-cockaded woodpecker, the gopher tortoise, the pondberry, and the smooth coneflower.
+This Young Alligator, which is Part of the SREL Outreach Program, is One of the Many Reptiles Found at SRS.
+The Site also provides habitat for federally listed as threatened or endangered animal and plant species, including the wood stork, the red-cockaded woodpecker, the gopher tortoise, the pondberry, and the smooth coneflower.
 1.4 DOE-EM PRIMARY SITE ACTIVITIES DOE's Environmental Management Program oversees many Site activities.
 The following sections highlight key programs.
 Additional information is available on the SRS website.
 1.4.1 Nuclear Materials Management Nuclear Materials Management operations provide an interim storage location for a portion of the nation's excess plutonium.
 SRS has two facilities designated for the handling and extended safe storage of plutonium and other special nuclear materials.
 Facility infrastructure and security upgrades are being addressed to ensure safe plutonium storage until the Surplus Plutonium Project is fully implemented.
 1.4.2 Nuclear Materials Disposition H Canyon is the only operating radiologically shielded chemical separations facility in the United States.
 Since 2003, H Canyon has recovered highly enriched uranium from various sites across the DOE complex and from foreign test reactors.
 DOE now uses H Canyon to blend down highly enriched uranium into lowenriched uranium fuel.
-Blending down, or down blending, as it is sometimes referred to, mixes the uranium with natural uranium to not only make it undesirable to use in nuclear weapons, but also to make it useable for commercial nuclear reactors.
-However, H Canyon has not shipped blended-down uranium since 2011, and DOE is evaluating the direct transfer of dissolved spent nuclear fuel into liquid waste batches for disposition.
+Blending down, or down blending, as it is sometimes referred, mixes the uranium with natural uranium to not only render it undesirable to use in nuclear weapons, but also to make it useable for commercial nuclear reactors.
+However, H Canyon has not shipped blended-down uranium since 2011, and DOE is evaluating the direct transfer of dissolved spent nuclear fuel, including uranium, into liquid waste batches for disposition.
 1.4.3 Spent Nuclear Fuel Storage SRS supports the DOE National Security mission by safely receiving and storing spent fuel elements from foreign and domestic research reactors, pending disposition.
 Currently, SRS stores spent nuclear fuel at the L-Area Complex.
-1.4.4 Waste Management SRS manages radiological and nonradiological waste created by legacy operations, as well as newly generated waste created by ongoing Site operations.
+1.4.4 Waste Management SRS manages radiological and nonradiological waste created by legacy operations as well as newly generated waste from ongoing Site operations.
 1.4.4.1 Radioactive Liquid Waste Management SRS generates radioactive liquid waste as the byproduct of processing nuclear materials for national defense, research, and medical programs.
-The Site safely stores approximately 36 million gallons of radioactive liquid waste underground in the F- and H-Area Tank Farms.
+The Site safely stores approximately 34 million gallons of radioactive liquid waste underground in the F-Tank Farm and H-Tank Farm in F Area and H Area, respectively.
 Closing these tanks is a high priority for DOE-EM.
 To do this, SRS must first remove the waste from the tanks, which is mostly salt waste, and then process and treat the waste before disposing of it.
-SRS began operating the Tank Closure Cesium Removal (TCCR) system in 2019.
-The TCCR system removes the cesium in the salt waste, allowing SRS to expedite treating the salt waste and accelerate tank closures.
-Since it began operating, TCCR has processed approximately 300,000 gallons of salt solution.
-SRS mixes the decontaminated salt solution at the Saltstone Production Facility to make saltstone and disposes of this low-activity liquid waste in cylindrical tanks, known as Saltstone Disposal Units (SDUs).
-The Saltstone facilities processed and disposed of approximately 638,759 gallons of waste during 2020.
-SDU-6, the first mega-volume SDU at SRS, continues to receive the saltstone for disposal.
-Construction continued during 2020 on SDU-7, the second of seven SRS mega-volume SDUs.
-Site preparation for the next two mega-vaults, SDU-8 and SDU-9, also continued in 2020.
-SRS uses the Defense Waste Processing Facility (DWPF) to process high-activity waste from the Tank Farms.
-Since DWPF began operating in March 1996, it has produced more than 16 million pounds of glass-immobilizing 62.1 million curies of radioactivity-and pouring more than 4,200 canisters.
-DWPF produced 16 canisters of glass, weighing 61,842 pounds and immobilizing approximately 273,677 curies of radioactivity in 2020.
+SRS mixes the salt solution at the Saltstone Production Facility to make saltstone and disposes of this lowactivity liquid waste in cylindrical tanks, known as Saltstone Disposal Units (SDUs).
+The Saltstone facilities processed and disposed of more than 3.14 million gallons of waste during 2021.
+SDU-6, the first megavault at SRS, continues to receive the saltstone for disposal, and SRS completed construction of SDU-7, the second of seven SRS mega-vaults.
+Construction of the next two mega-vaults, SDU-8 and SDU-9, continued in 2021.
+SRS uses the Defense Waste Processing Facility (DWPF) to process high-activity waste from the F-Tank Farm and H-Tank Farm.
+Since DWPF began operating in March 1996, it has produced more than 16.6 million pounds of glass immobilizing 63.2 million curies (Ci) of radioactivity-and pouring more than 4,288 canisters.
+In 2021, DWPF produced 62 canisters of glass, weighing 230,000 pounds and immobilizing 1.06 million Ci of radioactivity.